 Lack of explosive lifts.
-Power is an important element in sport and this program doesn’t address that, though the newer WS4SB 3 solves this with a 4th day “Dynamic Lower Body” involving explosive jumps.
+Power is an important element in sport and this program doesn’t address that.
+This was addressed in the newer WS4SB 3 with a 4th day “Dynamic Lower Body” involving explosive jumps.

 WS4SB – Conclusion

 This program has gained popularity across Reddit and involves training 5-6 times per week.
-There are four upper body sessions and 1-2 lower body sessions, with the upper body split up into ‘push’ exercises and ‘pull’ exercises, with the lower body representing ‘legs’.
+There are four upper body sessions and 1-2 lower body sessions.
+The upper body is split up into ‘push’ exercises and ‘pull’ exercises, with the lower body representing ‘legs’.

-They are positioned in the order they are written, so on a given week you might do Push on Monday, Pull on Tuesday, Legs on Wednesday, and repeat that order from Thursday through to Saturday.
-Some prefer a single session of legs in a given week, and so Saturday would be a rest day, while others switch it around and order it Pull Push Legs.
+They are positioned in the order they are written i.e. Push – Pull – Legs.
+On a given week you might do Push on Monday, Pull on Tuesday, Legs on Wednesday, and repeat that order from Thursday through to Saturday.
+Some prefer a single session of legs in a given week, and so Saturday would be a rest day.
+I’ve also seen others switch it around and order it Pull – Push – Legs.

-Additionally, since there are two of each workout per week, it’s popular to consider one a ‘strength’ day and one a ‘repetition’ day, similar to the WS4SB low rep and high rep days.
+Since there are two of each workout per week, it’s popular to consider one a ‘strength’ day and one a ‘repetition’ day.
+This is similar to the WS4SB low rep and high rep days.
 You might work in the 4-6 rep range on Monday’s Push day, and switch to 10-12 reps on Thursday.
 You would also have the freedom to select different exercises on those two days.